jmcardon/tsec/docs/src/main/tut/index.md

 |________Complete redesign (i.e scalaz 7 vs 8)
 ```

 All `x.x.x-Mx` releases are milestone releases.
-Thus, we do not guarantee binary compatibility or no api-breaking until
+Thus, we do not guarantee binary compatibility or no api-breakage until
 a concrete version(i.e `0.0.1`).
 We aim to keep userland-apis relatively stable, but
 internals shift as we find better/more performant abstractions.